 Phase 1: When we really have clarity of purpose, it enables us to succeed at our endeavor.

-Phase 2: When we have success, we gain a reputation as a “go to” person.
-We become “good old ,” who is always there when you need him, and we are presented with increased options and opportunities.
+Phase 2: When we have success, we gain a reputation as a "go to" person.
+We become "good old [insert name], " who is always there when you need him, and we are presented with increased options and opportunities.

 Phase 3: When we have increased options and opportunities, which is actually code for demands upon our time and energies, it leads to diffused efforts.
 We get spread thinner and thinner.